 Photo: John D. and Catherine T. MacArthur Foundation

-The Jacqueline Woodson Award for LGBTQ+ Children’s/YA Literature is a prestigious literary honor that celebrates outstanding works of literature geared towards children and young adults that explore themes related to LGBTQ+ experiences, identities, and issues.
-This award recognizes the importance of representation and inclusivity in literature, acknowledging the power of stories to foster understanding, empathy, and acceptance among young readers.
+The Jacqueline Woodson Award for LGBTQ+ Children’s/YA Literature honors outstanding books for young readers that thoughtfully and authentically explore LGBTQ+ identities, experiences, and themes.
+The award highlights the importance of representation in literature for children and teens and the power of stories to foster empathy and understanding.

 The finalists and winners are determined by a panel of judges appointed by the Publishing Triangle’s awards committee.
 In the listings below, finalists are presented in alphabetical order by book title.
 Bold type and a triangle indicate winners.